danaluz/AIAlgorithms/docs/index.md

 #### [](#header-3) [Recommender Systems](recommender-systemms)

-In [ECI's](http://www.dc.uba.ar/events/eci) courses of 2016, I was lucky enough to get a spot on the lecture of [Carlos Castillo](http://chato.cl/) and Data Mining in Graphs and Social Media, great course.
+In [ECI's](http://www.dc.uba.ar/events/eci) courses of 2016, I was lucky enough to get a spot on the lecture of [Carlos Castillo](http://chato.cl/): Data Mining in Graphs and Social Media.
+It was a great introduction and [**here**](https://drive.google.com/open?id=0B9XnQ28QMi7HZHgySHdzdHl6V3c) you can check out my graded work about Facebook.

+This motivated my curiosity about Recommender Systems and how it works, so I begin searching about movie ratings.
+This is how a found out about the [MovieLens](https://movielens.org/) page and furthermore, about the GroupLens research lab.

 ##### [](#header-3) A few places to start